country-regions/react-country-region-selector/README.md

-# React-Country-Region-Selector
+# react-country-region-selector

-> *** Sept 8th, 2018: I'm just updating this library today to release 1.4.0, group things into a single github organization, update the
+> *** Sept 8th, 2018: I'm just updating this library today to release 1.4.0, group things into a single github org, update the
-> documentation and update the github pages (demo URLs).
-When you don't see this message it's all fixed! ***
+> doc, update the github pages (demo URLs).
+When you don't see this message it's all fixed. ***

 ### Table of Contents